haider-baura/MyFirstOJS/README.md

 # MyFirstOJS
- this is the first ojs system program
+ this is the first ojs system program for MCIT.